The Librarian (franchise): Comic books

-The Librarian: Return to King Solomon's Mines
+The Librarian: Return to King Solomon's Mines (2006)

 Released in November 2006, Electric Entertainment and Atlantis Studios produced a graphic novel adaptation of Return to King Solomon's Mines.
 The adaption was written by James Watson and illustrated by Nate Pride.

 Electric Entertainment and Atlantis Studios additionally signed an exclusive worldwide agreement to produce an original comic book series based on The Librarian characters.
 "Comics are great opportunities to explore mythology, history, and each character in a way we could never do on film," said Executive Producer Dean Devlin.
 "There are thousands of artifacts in the Library – each one a new adventure.
 Based on the response we’ve had from the first film, fans of all ages loved the characters and want to see more.
 This series will give it to them."

 The Librarians: In Search Of...
+(2017)

 On June 20, 2017, writer Will Pfeifer and artist Rodney Buchemi were announced as creators of a new comic book series from Dynamite Entertainment, based on The Librarians, set to launch on September 13.
 The final issue was released December 13, 2017.

 Proposed theatrical film

 In 2009, producer Dean Devlin had indicated that the next entry in The Librarian series would be a theatrical release.
 Shooting was planned for some time in 2009.
-However, actor Noah Wyle later said in an interview at the 2010 San Diego Comic-Con that shooting had not begun and there were no immediate plans for a theatrical release of the next film in the series.
+However, actor and producer Noah Wyle later said in an interview at the 2010 San Diego Comic-Con that shooting had not begun and there were no immediate plans for a theatrical release of the next film in the series.
 Since then, there was not more news about the project.